 TVA's proposed 500-kV substation site would encompass approximately 67 acres, for the construction of the substation and transmission line connections.
-To provide power to TVA's and STEMC's new substations, TVA, as described in the 2016 EA, would construct both an approximate 6.5 mile 161-kV double-circuit transmission line and an approximate 3.4-mile double-circuit 500-kV transmission line (TVA 2016).
+To provide power to TVA's and STEMC's new substations.
+TVA, as described in the 2016 EA, would construct both an approximate 6.5 mile 161-kV double-circuit transmission line and an approximate 3.4-mile double-circuit 500-kV transmission line (TVA 2016).
 Following the completion of the 2016 EA, TVA purchased approximately 158 acres of transmission line ROW easements that would be utilized for the new transmission lines needed to provide power to the Megasite.
 The proposed 161-kV transmission line would connect to the Yum Yum-South Jackson 161-kV Transmission Line (previously referred to as the Cordova-South Jackson 161-kV Transmission Line), located in Fayette County, Tennessee (Figure 2-1).
 The proposed 500-kV transmission line would connect to the Haywood-Cordova 500-kV Transmission Line, also located in Fayette County (Figure 2-1).
 These transmission line routes (Appendix A) as well as TVA's construction, operation, and maintenance methods have previously been described in the 2016 EA.
+Further, vegetation management of the ROWs would be administered according to TVA's Transmission System Vegetation Management Program as described in the 2019 PEIS (TVA 2019b).

 The new 500-kV transmission line is proposed to terminate at TVA's proposed new 500-kV substation.
-The 161-kV transmission line would continue further north along a 187.5-footwide ROW along the east side of SR 222.
+The 161-kV transmission line would continue further north along a 187.5-foot-wide ROW along the east side of SR 222.
 After crossing over to the west side of SR 222, the proposed routes would encompass two separate 100-foot-wide ROW easements located within the Megasite property and ending at STEMC's planned BlueOval City 161-kV Substation.
 A new fiber path would be installed on the new transmission lines from the Haywood-Cordova 500-kV transmission line to the new TVA and STEMC substations.